Bernardo-MG/deployment-maven-settings-action/readme.md

 - Setting up a Maven settings file for deployment

-## Usage

-### Inputs

-- version-type: the version being built (release/develop)
-- deployment-profile: name of the deployment profile (optional)
-- deployment-develop-profile: name of the deployment for development profile (optional)

 ## Collaborate

 Any kind of help with the project will be well received, and there are two main ways to give such help: